lakshyaberia1/fossology-beginner-user-manual/restart-and-troubleshooting.md

 Database connections

 Case 5: You want to stop FOSSology safely
-To stop all services:
+To stop all FOSSology services:

 bash
 Copy code
 docker-compose down
-This:
+This command:

 Stops containers